-Mission: “The main task is to provide a healthy and safe beverage to all the consumers.
+Mission: “The main task is to provide a healthy and safe beverage to all consumers.
 Coca Cola always takes decisions to achieve the following targets.

 - Refreshing the world.

-- Inspire the moments of happiness and optimism.
+- Inspire moments of happiness and optimism.

-- To make difference and value.”
+- To make a difference and value.”

 Vision: “The main vision of Coca Cola Company is to provide the best beverage to the people.
-It understands the demands of growing business worldwide. the company wants to win the race of competition by producing high quality healthy refreshing beverages for all consumers.
+It understands the demands of growing business worldwide. the company wants to win the race of competition by producing high-quality healthy refreshing beverages for all consumers.
 It determines the vision on the basis of the following factors.

-- Portfolio: It is launching a portfolio of top quality beverages according to the demands and desires of consumers.
+- Portfolio: It is launching a portfolio of top-quality beverages according to the demands and desires of consumers.

-- Productivity: It wants to be a highly active, lean and effective organization in the world.”
+- Productivity: It wants to be a highly active, lean, and effective organization in the world.”